Charles Hampden-Turner

-Charles Hampden-Turner (29 September 1934 in London, England) is a British management philosopher, and Senior Research Associate at the Judge Business School at the University of Cambridge since 1990.
-He is the creator of Dilemma Theory and co-founder and Director of Research and Development at the Trompenaars-Hampden-Turner Group, in Amsterdam.
+Charles Hampden-Turner (born 29 September 1934 in London, England) is a British management philosopher, and Senior Research Associate at the Judge Business School at the University of Cambridge since 1990.
+He is the creator of Dilemma Theory and co-founder (with Fons Trompenaars) of the Trompenaars-Hampden-Turner Group based in Amsterdam.

 Biography

 Hampden-Turner was born in London in 1934 and grew up in Cambridge, in a house on the site where Robinson College now stands.
-He was educated at Wellington College, a military public school attended by his father, and did his national service with the same regiment his father had served in, the Suffolk Regiment.
+He was educated at Wellington College, a military public school attended by his father, and undertook his national service with the same regiment his father had served in, the Suffolk Regiment.

 On finishing military service, Hampden-Turner attended Trinity College, Cambridge.
 He spoke often in the Cambridge Union Society and was elected Chairman of the Cambridge University Conservative Association.
+During the 1980s he worked as a senior research fellow at the London Business School and was a visiting scholar at Massachusetts Institute of Technology.